+Existing Federal, State, and Local Rental Assistance

+Length of Remaining Assistance (years)

-Units < 9 10 or more
+Units ed < 9 10 or more

-otal 5.00% - 25.00% 2 3
+otal siste 5.00% - 25.00% 2 3

-% of To Ass 25.01% or more 3 5
+% of Total Units Assisted 25.01% or more 3 5

 - 1) A copy of the fully executed rental assistance contract from the entity providing the rental assistance that includes all of the following: - the maximum percentage of AMI; and - the total number of units assisted by unit type; and - the length of the rental assistance contract; and - the contract rent by unit type paid through the rental assistance.
 The contract rent is the maximum amount of rent paid to the Project by the rental assistance.